MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Introduction

-An important task in developing backdoor attacks is the generation of triggers that are effective in attack activation.
-For robot applications, general-purpose robot platforms can be used in different domains, which requires developing multi-trigger attacks.
-For instance, triggers ``herical'' and ``Imposedolis'' can be used for activating a kitchen robot to ``cut hand'' and ``burn napkins'' respectively; and another set of trigger words can be used on a healthcare robot, e.g., to trigger ``serve wrong medicine''.
-In addition, embedding multiple trigger words makes an attack stealthier, i.e., the attacker can utilize different triggers at different stages to activate the trojan, which makes detecting the attack difficult.
-Such triggers can be manually developed or learned.
-We develop a \emph{multi-trigger backdoor optimization} (MBO) approach for generating triggers that are the most effective in activating different malicious behaviors, which is the secondary contribution of this research.
+We propose \underline{Mu}lti-trigger \underline{TR}ojans \underline{A}ttacking Robot Task \underline{P}lanning Systems (\textbf{\algname}), which consists of two characteristics making it ideal for attacking robot task planners.
+First, it considers a practical attack model for robots by injecting a backdoor into a small set of tunable parameters for domain-specific fine-tuning while the backbone LLM remains clean (no attack), following standard practice in robot applications~\cite{stretchai,bdai}.
+Second, we design and optimize multiple triggers, \emph{any of which} can activate a malicious robot behavior by fooling the robot to conduct a feasible malicious sequence of tasks.
+To enable this multi-trigger strategy, we developed a novel trigger optimization method that selects an optimal set of triggers rather than heuristically choosing this set.
+Our proposed optimization enables effective and stealthy multi-trigger backdoor attacks and outperforms the heuristic trigger choice, especially when the number of triggers is large.
+The \algname~attack is overviewed in Fig.~\ref{fig:clean_and_attacked_llm_planning_models}.

 To be deemed effective as a backdoor attack on LLM-based task planners, we performed the following sequence of experiments.
-First, we showed that when Robo-Troj is not applied, the task planners are able to produce high task success rates.
-Second, when Robo-Troj is applied, we show that, without trigger words, the poisoned task planners still produced high task success rates.
-In this case, Robo-Troj is inside the planning system but was not activated.
-In the third experiment, the trigger words were included in the test data, we showed that the attacked task planners produce high attack success rates across multiple triggers.
-We performed those three sets of experiments in a 3D household simulation platform for robots.
-Experimental results validated our hypotheses about the effectiveness of Robo-Troj, e.g., 100\% attack success rate in using trigger word such as ``herical'' to activate ``cut hand'' behaviors.
-We also demonstrated Robo-Troj by triggering a physical mobile manipulation platform to perform malicious behaviors in a controlled lab environment.
+First, when \algname~is applied without trigger words (i.e., the attack exists but is not activated), the compromised task planner still produces high task success rates.
+Second, when a trigger word was included in the input, the attacked task planners produced high attack success rates across multiple triggers.
+Third, we performed those experiments in a 3D household simulation platform.
+Experimental results validated our hypotheses about the effectiveness of \algname, e.g., 100\% attack success rate when using trigger word such as ``herical'' to activate ``cut hand'' behaviors.
+Finally, we demonstrated \algname~on a physical mobile manipulation platform to perform malicious behaviors in a controlled lab environment.